The nutritional guide to managing PMOS (formerly PCOS) symptoms

 DUTCH hormone testing can help understand the way your body metabolises hormones - oestrogen, progesterone, androgens, and cortisol.
 This provides useful information to personalise support, for example by identifying whether the adrenals or the ovaries are contributing to high androgens.

-Gut microbiome testing can be valuable where inflammation is a key driver for PCOS, as inflammation can stimulate the ovaries to produce excess testosterone.
-Studies have shown differences in the microbiome of women with PCOS.
+Gut microbiome testing can be valuable where inflammation is a key driver for PMOS, as inflammation can stimulate the ovaries to produce excess testosterone.
+Studies have shown differences in the microbiome of women with PMOS.
 Stool testing helps understand the terrain of the gut and identify imbalances that can then be supported through diet and targeted supplements to improve microbiome diversity and gut wall integrity.

 Curious about testing?

-Our practitioners use comprehensive testing including DUTCH hormone testing to create personalised plans for managing PCOS.
+Our practitioners use comprehensive testing including DUTCH hormone testing to create personalised plans for managing PMOS (formerly PCOS).

 Book a free call to discuss whether testing could be helpful for you